Environmental Programme

 Energy

 One of the largest sources of carbon emissions globally is energy production and consumption.
 To understand and reduce our energy use, we carry out regular monitoring, reporting and reduction strategies across our global operations.
-Our strategies range from more efficient use of building space to increasing the energy efficiency of our buildings and data centres, to our use of renewable electricity.
+Our strategies range from more efficient use of building space to increasing the energy efficiency of our buildings and data centres, to the sourcing of renewable electricity.

 Business travel

 As a global bank, communication across our network is key.
-This traditionally often meant large amounts of business travel.
-With our digitalisation strategy and with the impacts of the Covid-19 pandemic, we are focusing on increased use of technology for seamless digital collaboration, such as video conferencing, to limit unnecessary travel.
-Where travel is deemed necessary, we encourage employees to utilise the most sustainable options like high-speed rail and continue to increase the number of electric vehicles in our fleet.
+Traditionally this often resulted in large amounts of business travel.
+With our digitalisation strategy and as we have shifted to the ‘new normal’ of hybrid working following the Covid-19 pandemic, we are focusing on the increased use of technology for seamless digital collaboration (such as video conferencing) to limit unnecessary business travel.
+Where business travel is deemed necessary, we mandate or encourage employees to utilise the most sustainable options (such as high-speed rail) and continue to increase the number of electric vehicles in our leased vehicle fleet.

 Sustainable procurement

 To continue to be a safe and secure bank for our customers and society, it’s important to know our suppliers and ensure they share our commitment to fighting climate change and protecting human rights.
 We have a process in place that encourages our suppliers worldwide to act responsibly.
-We believe this is a real opportunity to have an impact and drive our sustainability ambitions through our suppIy chain.
+We believe this is a real opportunity to make an impact and drive our sustainability ambitions through our relationship with these suppliers.

 We've included social and environmental responsibility requirements in our procurement process since 2012.
-ING's Procurement Sustainability Standards was based on the UN Global Compact Principles and is now incorporated into our global know our supplier (KYS) process.
-The sustainability part of the KYS process today has evolved and expanded beyond UN Global Compact Principles and also holds other social and environmental aspects, e.g. compliance to modern slavery acts.
+ING's Procurement Sustainability Standards were originally based on the UN Global Compact Principles and are now incorporated into our global ‘know our supplier’ (KYS) process.
+The sustainability part of the current KYS process has evolved and expanded beyond UN Global Compact Principles and also incorporates other social and environmental aspects, e.g. compliance with modern slavery prevention legislation.
 We aim to only do business with companies that agree to meet our sustainability requirements.

 Contribution measures